mythagel/hiredis11/README.md

 hiredis11
 =========

-Incomplete.
+**Incomplete.**

 Sync interface is stable.
 Async doesn't exist.
 Wrapped commands may change with async interface.
+More commands are yet to be implemented.

 Basic sync interface
 --------------------